diffpy/diffpy.srreal/README.md

+#diffpy.srreal

-diffpy.srreal - calculators for PDF, bond valence sum and other pair quantities
+Calculators for PDF, bond valence sum and other pair quantities

 The diffpy.srreal package provides calculators for atomic pair distribution function (PDF), bond valence sums (BVS), atom overlaps for a hard-sphere